 At New Door, Youth Development Specialists (“YDS”) provide case management, advocacy, and life and job skills training to youth with a goal of supporting youth to attach to future employment and education.
-New Door YDS have a dual role of case management as well as supervision to youth in their job-training internships or individualized work plans.
+New Door YDS have dual roles of case management as well as supervision of youth in their job-training internships or individualized work plans.
 Work-site supervision includes working closely with site supervisors to whom interns report in order to ensure youth have all the tools they need to succeed in their assigned jobs.

 In addition to this core work, each YDS works on multiple special projects as needed, including (but not limited to), workshop curriculum development, outreach and recruitment, and collecting beneficiary feedback.

 This role is non-exempt and is located primarily on-site at New Door’s San Francisco location.
 NDV’s staff is currently working to a hybrid model, with scheduled in-person work days each week.
 We plan a full return to the office and in-person program delivery as dictated by public safety and service needs.
 New Door’s spacious three-story building in the Mission District of San Francisco is a comfortable, welcoming space and is equipped to keep staff and clients protected from transmission of infectious disease.
 Office space is open-plan and shared with a collaborative, respectful team.
 Some in-city travel (for the purposes of case management and supervision) is expected.
 Opportunities to deliver our services at school and community partner sites are being developed.